Giant gravitons in twisted holography: Correlation functions of determinants

 The spectral curve consists of points $(a,b,c,d)$ such that $b$,$c$,$d$ are simultaneous eigenvalues of $B(a)$, $C(a)$, $D(a)$.

 The spectral curve is non-compact: as $a \to \infty$ we find $k$ branches where $b$, $c$ and $d$ grow linearly with $a$.
 More precisely, we can expand

-We would like to compare these boundary conditions with the holographic boundary conditions expected for a dual D2 brane.
+We would like to compare these boundary conditions with the holographic boundary conditions expected for a dual D1-brane.

 Recall that the holographic boundary conditions of \cite{Costello:2018zrm} control the behaviour of the B-model fields as $(a,b,c,d)$ go to infinity with fixed ratios.
 Single-trace operator insertions at some point $z$ control the behaviour of the fields at fixed $\frac{c}{a}=z$.
-Analogously, we expect the insertion of (sub)determinant operators to correspond to the presence of a D2 brane which asymptotically lies in the $\frac{c}{a}=z$ locus.
+Analogously, we expect the insertion of (sub)determinant operators to correspond to the presence of a D1-brane which asymptotically lies in the $\frac{c}{a}=z$ locus.

-\subsection{The asymptotic shape of giant gravitons}
+\subsection{The asymptotic shape of Giant Gravitons}

-The near-horizon analysis of \cite{Costello:2018zrm} starts with a stack of $N$ D2 branes in $\mathbb{C}^3$.
+The near-horizon analysis of \cite{Costello:2018zrm} starts with a stack of $N$ D1-branes in $\mathbb{C}^3$.
 If we use coordinates $(x,y,z)$ on $\mathbb{C}^3$, they sit at $x=y=0$.
-We can take the probe D$2'$ brane to wrap the transverse line defined $m_0 + x + u_0 y = 0$ and $z=z_0$ to engineer a determinant operator ${\cal D}(m_0;u_0;z_0)$.\footnote{As a check, notice that if we displace the D2 branes to $x=X$ and $y=Y$, the combination $m_0 + X + u_0 Y$ will have a zero eigenvalue whenever the D$2'$ brane intersects one of the D2 branes and the action of D$2-$D$2'$ strings correspondingly vanishes.}
+We can take the probe D$1'$-brane to wrap the transverse line defined $m_0 + x + u_0 y = 0$ and $z=z_0$ to engineer a determinant operator ${\cal D}(m_0;u_0;z_0)$.\footnote{As a check, notice that if we displace the D1-branes to $x=X$ and $y=Y$, the combination $m_0 + X + u_0 Y$ will have a zero eigenvalue whenever the D$1'$-brane intersects one of the D1-branes and the action of D$1-$D$1'$ strings correspondingly vanishes.}

-The back-reaction of the D2 branes deforms the complex structure of the ambient manifold.
+The backreaction of the D1-branes deforms the complex structure of the ambient manifold.
 The $x$, $y$ coordinates remain holomorphic.
 After a rescaling by a factor of $N^{\frac12}$ they will be identified with $b$ and $-a$ in $SL(2,\mathbb{C})$.
-The $z$ coordinate is not holomorphic anymore, but $(x z,y z)$ are deformed and rescaled by a factor of $N^{\frac12}$ to give $d$ and $-c$ in $SL(2,\mathbb{C})$.
+The $z$ coordinate is not holomorphic anymore, but $(x z,y z)$ are deformed and rescaled by a factor of $N^{\frac12}$ to give holomorphic coordinates $d$ and $-c$ in $SL(2,\mathbb{C})$.